 - 812191: Diet and Weight Reducing Centers

-Allied Payments specializes in payment processing for merchants offering products that fall into any of these categories.
-With an extensive history of partnering with these businesses, Allied Payments is able to place most merchants.
+Allied Payments specializes in payment processing for merchants offering products that fall into any of these industry categories.
+With an extensive history of partnering with these online businesses, Allied Payments is able to place most merchant accounts regardless of the products, services, or industry.

 - Valid Drivers License or Passport